Global Debate Evaluation Standard

 The GDES Framework

 Debates are often driven by speed and emotion.
 GDES introduces a clear structure so that audiences and participants can see why a claim scores the way it does.
-Each dimension is scored from 0–10; the overall score is the product divided by 100:
+Each dimension is scored from 0–10; the final result is shown as a Strength Index (0–100) by dividing the product by 10:

 The Three Dimensions (VIP Model)